Airstack-xyz/docs/guides/social-follows/token-gating.md

 You can build a token-gating system that gates only users that have common followers with a given user.

-This can be done by fetching the intersection of following between two or more users providing either 0x addresses, ENS names, Lens profiles, or Farcasters.
+This can be done by fetching the intersection of following between two or more users providing either 0x addresses, ENS names, or Farcaster profiles.

 For example, check if [`betashop.eth`](https://explorer.airstack.xyz/token-balances?address=betashop.eth&blockchain=ethereum&rawInput=%23%E2%8E%B1betashop.eth%E2%8E%B1%28betashop.eth++ethereum+null%29&inputType=ADDRESS) (user A) has any common following [`ipeciura.eth`](https://explorer.airstack.xyz/token-balances?address=ipeciura.eth&blockchain=ethereum&rawInput=%23%E2%8E%B1ipeciura.eth%E2%8E%B1%28ipeciura.eth++ethereum+null%29&inputType=ADDRESS) (user B):